 Frequently cast as the comedic relief, I typically oscillate between childlike absurdity and the emotional voice of reason.
-I’m typically cast as the quirky young dad, the IT guy or the business professional.

 You can see me in “Deer in the Headlight” by GK Studio Productions playing a high school teacher, now appearing on ReelHouse.org.
 You can also see me as Riley in episodes “Catalyst” and “Fight” of Pineapple Boy Films’ Platoon of Power Squadron, better known as PoPS.